 The General Manager of the GOLF Course Guide and Editor of Hacker Golf Magazine.
 Plays off 16 at Howlong but unfortunately rarely plays these days – something he hopes to address in 2017!

 Plays off a handicap of 7.
-Golfing author, golf course investor and former Riverside Club Captain
+Golfing author, golf course investor and former Riversdale Club Captain

 Keen golfer, handicap 9, member at Rosanna.
 He maintains his love for the game, despite the fact that the game steadfastly refuses to love him back!